Second Balkan War: Start of the war

-The primary Bulgarian attack was planned against the Serbs with their 1st, 3rd, 4th and 5th Armies, while the 2nd army was tasked with an attack toward Greek positions around Thessaloniki.
-However, in the crucial opening days of the war, only the 4th Army and 2nd Army were ordered to advance.
+The primary Bulgarian attack was initially planned against the Serbs with their 1st, 3rd, 4th and 5th Armies, while the 2nd army was tasked with an attack toward Greek positions around Thessaloniki.
+However, the Bulgarian general staff headed by Mihail Savov decided instead on a demonstrative attack to improve morale and the Bulgarian positions for the Russian arbitration; thus, only the 4th Army and 2nd Army were ordered to advance to a limited number of objectives.
+After the order was given, the Bulgarians managed to win several local skirmishes against the Serbs, before Bulgarian Prime Minister Danev, who supposedly did not know of the planned demonstration of force, deemed this maneuver too risky and immediately ordered the army to stop, despite pleas from General Savov to continue for at least another day to improve the tactical positioning of the army.
+The order to halt the advance one day after its beginning caused great confusion amongst Bulgarian soldiers, which caused morale to plummet.
 This allowed the Serbs to concentrate their forces against the attacking Bulgarians and hold their advance.
 The Bulgarians were outnumbered on the Greek front, and the low-level fighting soon turned into a Greek attack all along the line on 19 June.
 The Bulgarian forces were forced to withdraw from their positions north of Thessaloniki (except the isolated battalion stationed in the city itself, which was quickly overrun) to defensive positions between Kilkis and Struma river.
-The plan to rapidly destroy the Serbian army in central Macedonia by concentrated attack turned out to be unrealistic, with the Bulgarian army starting to retreat even before Romanian intervention, and the Greek advance necessitated the disengagement of forces to defend Sofia.
+The plan to make a demonstration of force on such a scale, moving into Serbian and Greek controlled territories, ordering the army to stop right after, coupled with the underestimation of the Serbian and Greek armies in Macedonia and believing it will not lead to an all-out war, proved to be a massive strategic and political blunder, as the Serbian army counter-attacked the Bulgarians and started pushing them backwards and the Greek advance against 2nd army necessitated the disengagement of forces to defend Sofia.